 1. Find artists playing in your area that your style complements

 - Go to settings and set your location.
-Narrow down the area you are looking to book gigs.
+Narrow down the area you are looking to book live gigs.

 - Enable notifications.
 Each week, Bandsintown will send you notifications of artists performing in your area.

 - Track artists who complement your music.
-Search for artists your band would gel with.
+Search for independent artists your band would gel with.
 You don’t necessarily have to have the exact same style, but don’t try to book your R&B group as an opening act for Metallica.

 When you find an artist playing your area who’s a good fit, get the ball rolling and reach out.